Hardy's non-locality and generalized non-local theory: Introduction

+Although no local-realistic theory can reproduce quantum correlations still these correlations cannot be exploited to communicate with a speed greater than that of the light in vacuum.
+But quantum theory is not the only nonlocal theory consistent with the relativistic causality \cite{popescu}.
+Theories which predict nonlocal correlations and hence permit violation of Bell's inequality but are constrained with the no signalling condition are called `Generalized nonlocal theory(\textbf{GNLT})'.
+In recent years there has been an increasing interest in \textbf{GNLT} \cite {scarani, Barrett, cerf, Acin, barrett, JBarret, Dam,Wolf, short, TShort}.
+In general, quantum theory has been studied in the background of classical theory which is comparatively restrictive.
+The new idea is to \emph{study quantum theory from outside} i.e., starting from a general family of theories, the so called `Generalized nonlocal theory(\textbf{GNLT})' and to study properties common to all \cite{Acin}.
+This might help in a better understanding of quantum nonlocality.\\

-For three spin-1/2 particles, Hardy's nonlocality theorem has been proved by Wu and Xi\cite{WX (1996)}.
-They have shown that almost all entangled states of three spin-1/2 particles exhibit hardy nonlocality, but their proof lack generality\cite{sghosh98}.
-Later Ghosh \emph{et.al}\cite{sghosh98}proved the same for all genuinely entangled states of three spin-1/2 particles.
-They further have shown that in sharp contrast to bipartite cases, every maximally entangled state of three spin-1/2 particles exhibits Hardy's nonlocality.
-Moreover, for these states (\emph{i.e.} for maximally entangled states of three spin-1/2 particles)the maximum probability of success of Hardy's argument is $12.5 \%$.
-For a given maximally entangled state of three spin-1/2 particles, they have varied the observable settings and have found that for a particular set of observables, the probability of success of Hardy's argument is $12.5 \%$ which is maximum as compared with the other settings.
-But, whether this is the maximum over all three particle entangled state or not is worth knowing.
-We have found that this indeed is the case, i.e., for three-qubit systems the Hardy's nonlocality argument can run maximum upto $12.5$.
-Then we have studied the same in the context of GNLT and find that the maximum probability is higher than that in quantum mechanics.
-Actually the maximum probability reaches $50 \%$ which is surprisingly same as that for two two-level system.
+In this paper, we study the Hardy's nonlocality argument in the framework of \textbf{GNLT}.
+The maximum probability of success of the Hardy's non-locality argument for two two-level quantum systems is known to be 0.09 (approx) \cite{hardy93, jordan}.
+We find here that if, instead of Quantum Mechanics, \textbf{GNLT} is considered, the success probability of Hardy's argument can be increased up to $50\%$ for two two-level systems.
+For three two-level quantum systems, Wu and Xi \cite{WX (1996)} have shown that any given genuinely entangled pure state \footnote{pure states which are neither product states of three qubits nor a product of one qubit state with an entangled state of the other two qubits } of such systems will exihibit Hardy's nonlcality provided the state satisfies a particular condition.
+It turns out that almost all genuinely entangled three-qubit pure states satisfy this particular condition.
+In a subsequent development, Ghosh \emph{et al.}\cite{sghosh98} proved that Hardy's nonlocality argument runs for any genuinely entangled pure state of three qubits.
+In particular, they showed that, in sharp contrast to bipartite cases, every maximally entangled state of three qubits exhibits Hardy's nonlocality and for each of these states, probability of success of Hardy's argument can go maximum upto $12.5 \%$.
+But, whether this is the maximum over all pure entangled states of three qubits is worth searching.
+We find here that this indeed is the case, that is, for three-qubit systems, the Hardy's nonlocality argument can run maximum upto $12.5\%$.
+We also study here the same in the context of \textbf{GNLT} and find that the maximum probability reaches $50 \%$ which is surprisingly the same as that for two two-level systems.\\